For more information on the Linn County Grants, please contact Sanjana Raghavan.

-Purpose: The Linn County Fund supports programs and projects that enhance the quality of life and community development outside the Cedar Rapids metropolitan area in Linn County, Iowa.
+The Linn County Grants support programs and projects that enhance the quality of life and community development outside the metropolitan area in Linn County, Iowa. *

 - Priority is given to applications from non-metro communities in Linn County.